Shifted CholeskyQR for sparse matrices: Conclusions

 \section{Conclusions}

-This study focuses on the theoretical analysis of Shifted CholeskyQR for sparse matrices.
-We set a new criteria and categorize the sparse matrices into two types, $T_{1}$ matrices and $T_{2}$ matrices, based on the presence of dense columns.
-We propose an alternative choice of the shifted item $s$ based on the structure and the key element of the sparse $X$, a novel approach not previously explored in the existing works.
-Our rounding error analysis demonstrates that this alternative $s$ can ensure the numerical stability of Shifted CholeskyQR3 and is optimal with proper element-norm conditions (ENCs) for $T_{1}$ matrices, which can improve the applicability of the algorithm while maintaining numerical stability.
-Numerical experiments confirm our findings, highlighting the effectiveness and advantages of our alternative $s$ for $T_{1}$ matrices.
-Furthermore, Shifted CholeskyQR3 exhibits new phenomena for $T_{2}$ matrices compared to dense cases.
-Regarding the efficiency, Shifted CholeskyQR3 remains as efficient with our alternative choice of $s$ as with the original $s$ in \cite{New}.
+This study focuses on SCholeskyQR for sparse matrices.
+We propose a new shifted item $s$ for SCholeskyQR3 based on the nnze and the element with the largest absolute value of the input $X$.
+Therefore, an optimal $s$ can be taken for SCholeskyQR3 for the sparse cases after the comparison between our new $s$ and the $s$ in \cite{New}.
+We prove that such an alternative choice of $s$ can guarantee the accuracy of SCholeskyQR3 and can improve the applicability of the algorithm for the sparse $X$ after detailed numerical analysis.
+Numerical experiments confirm the advantage of our alternative choice of $s$ for SCholeskyQR3 in both applicability and accuracy over the original $s$ in sparse cases.
+Moreover, SCholeskyQR3 remains as efficient with our alternative choice of $s$ as with the original $s$ in \cite{New}.